Why choose this course

 What you will study

-On our intriguing and intellectually challenging MSc Air Transport Management course, we keep firmly up-to-date with current trends and changes within the industry to better prepare you for employment.
+On our intriguing and intellectually challenging Air Transport Management MSc, we keep firmly up-to-date with current trends and changes within the industry to better prepare you for employment.

 This is the only air transport management course in the UK that will allow you the opportunity of using all three commercial software packages used by airlines and airports today, including: OAG, MIDT (Sabre) and Cirium (Flightglobal).
 These tools are essential for analysing airline data and will give you a competitive edge with employers.

-During the summer months, you will produce a dissertation that researches a specialist topic, picked by yourself, which will lead to an in-depth knowledge of this subject.
+During the summer months, you’ll produce a dissertation that researches a specialist topic, picked by yourself, which will lead to an in-depth knowledge of this subject.

 Careers and graduate prospects